wavestoweather/AD_Sensitivity_Analysis/README.md

 Running a simulation
 ---------------------
-You can use `./execute.sh` to execute your simulation and do post-processing to make the data ready for analysis.
+You can use `./execute.sh` to compile the code, execute your simulation and do post-processing to make the data ready for analysis and to plot the simulation results.
 All necessary commandline parameters are explained there.

 Using Jupyter Notebooks